American fridge freezers

 American fridge freezers look impressive and promise the end to an overflowing fridge and crammed-to-bursting freezer.
 But before you get stuck with a bulky appliance that dominates your kitchen and costs a small fortune to run, make sure an American model really is the best type for you.

-Best Buy fridge freezers – see our leaderboard of excellent fridge freezers to pick the best one for your kitchen and budget.
+Best fridge freezers – see our top picks of excellent fridge freezers to select the best one for your kitchen and budget.

 American fridge freezer pros